 Department of Political Sciences

 Fax: +27 12 420 3886

-The MDips Programme is a two-year degree, consisting of coursework and a mini-dissertation.
+The MDips Programme is a one-year degree, consisting of coursework and a mini-dissertation.

-During the first year of study, students do four course-work modules, concluding with an examination in each module.
+During the first semester, students do four course-work modules, concluding with an examination in each module.
 The fourth module comprises a research methodology course, in which students develop their individual research proposals on approved topics.
-An approved research proposal must be submitted before registration for the mini-dissertation (Dip 895), which is then completed under individual supervision during the second year of study.
+An approved research proposal must be submitted before registration for the mini-dissertation (Dip 895), which is then completed under individual supervision.

 The content of the MDips course-work modules is broadly as follows:

 Dip 876: Diplomacy and International Studies

 - Introduction to international relations

 Dip 877: Diplomatic Theory